-Command Purpose Step 1 router ospf process_id This creates an OSPF routing process, and the user enters router Example: hostname(config)# router ospf 2 redistribute.
-The process_id is an internally used identifier for this routing process.
+Command Purpose Step 1 router ospf process_id Creates an OSPF routing process and enters router configuration mode for the OSPF process that you want to redistribute.
+Example: hostname(config)# router ospf 2 The process_id is an internally used identifier for this routing process.
 It can be any positive integer.
 This ID does not have to match the ID on any other device; it is for internal use only.
-You can use a maximum of two processes.
-Step 2 Do one of the following to configure optional I OSPF NSSA parameters:

-Command Purpose area area-id nssa [no-redistribution] [default-information-originate] This step defines an NSSA area.
-Example: hostname(config-router)# area 0 nssa summary-address ip_address mask [not-advertise] [tag tag] Example: hostname(config)# router ospf 1 This step sets the summary address and helps reduce the size of the routing table.
-Using this command for OSPF causes an OSPF ASBR to advertise one external route as an aggregate for all redistributed routes that are covered by the address. hostname(config-router)# summary-address 10.1.0.0 255.255.0.0 In this example, the summary address 10.1.0.0 includes address 10.1.1.0, 10.1.2.0, 10.1.3.0, and so on.
-Only the address 10.1.0.0 is advertised in an external link-state advertisement
+You can use a maximum of two processes. ep 2 Do one of the following to configure optional OSPF NSSA parameters: area area-id nssa [no-redistribution] [default-information-originate] Defines an NSSA area.
+Example: hostname(config-router)# area 0 nssa summary-address ip_address mask [not-advertise] [tag tag] Sets the summary address and helps reduce the size of the routing table.
+Using this command for OSPF causes an OSPF ASBR to advertise one external route as an aggregate for all redistributed routes that are covered by the address.
+Example: hostname(config)# router ospf 1 hostname(config-router)# summary-address 10.1.0.0 255.255.0.0 In this example, the summary address 10.1.0.0 includes addresses 10.1.1.0, 10.1.2.0, 10.1.3.0, and so on.
+Only the 10.1.0.0 address is advertised in an external link-state advertisement